tencentyun/intlcloud-documents/yehe_doc/人工智能/语音识别/SDK 文档/一分钟跑通集成 SDK/iOS/实时语音识别_intl_en.md

 ### Notes on connection
 - You need to view the [API description](https://intl.cloud.tencent.com/document/product/1118/43378) of real-time speech recognition to understand the **use requirements** and **directions** of the API before calling it.
-- The API requires the phone to have an internet connection over GPRS, 3G, Wi-Fi, etc. and requires the system to be **iOS 9.0** or above.
+- The API requires the phone to have an internet connection over GPRS, 3G, Wi-Fi, etc. and requires the system to be **iOS 9.0** or later.

 ### Development environment
 Add the following settings in the `info.plist` project: